 TEENAGE PASSENGER SEAT-BELT USE INCREASES

-Based on recent research which identified specific behaviors or factors associated with teen driver crashes, Dr. Durbin offers key areas he thinks have the greatest potential to further bring down the teen crash rate: reduce distraction from passengers and technology, increase skills in scanning, hazard detection, and speed management, and increase seat belt use to improve a teen’s chance of survival in a crash.
+Based on recent research, Dr. Durbin offers key areas he thinks have the greatest potential to further bring down the teen crash rate: reduce distraction from passengers and technology, increase skills in scanning, hazard detection, and speed management.
+Of course, also increase seat belt use to improve a teen’s chance of survival in a crash.